Records: Ex-LI high school coach charged with 2 felonies

 Ex-Sachem High School North football coach charged with 2 felonies, documents show

-Former Sachem High School North head football coach Dave Falco was charged Friday with two felonies — grand larceny and offering a false instrument — according to court documents.
+Former Sachem High School North head football coach David Falco was charged Friday with two felonies — grand larceny and offering a false instrument — according to court documents.

-The offenses occurred in December 2017.
-Falco was taken into custody by the Suffolk District Attorney’s Office on Friday morning.
+The offenses allegedly occurred in December 2017.
+Falco was taken into custody by the Suffolk District Attorney’s office on Friday morning.
 He was expected to be arraigned Friday afternoon.

-A spokesman for the district attorney did not respond to requests for comment.
+" . . .
+Mr. Falco has been reassigned to home pending the outcome of the legal process," school district superintendent Kenneth Graham said in a statement.
+"This is an ongoing investigation and the district is continuing to cooperate with law enforcement authorities."

 Falco was the football coach at Sachem North for 15 years until his resignation Aug.
 15, just days before the season.
 He also was the school's physical education chairman.

-A spokeswoman for the district declined to answer questions about his status or his references to wrongdoing, saying only that he remained on the school’s staff.
+A spokeswoman for the district declined to answer questions about his status or his reference to wrongdoing, saying only that he remained on the school’s staff.

-Falco is a 1984 graduate of Sachem High.
+Falco is a 1984 graduate of Sachem High and has been at the school since 1996.
 According to the state Teachers Retirement System, his annual salary was listed as $142,911 for the 2017-18 school year.

-Falco’s father, Anthony, has been on the Board of Education for most of the past three decades, spending many of those years as the board president.
+Falco’s father, Anthony, has been on the board of education for most of the past three decades, spending many of those years as its president.

 Falco has not returned messages seeking comment since Newsday learned of his resignation in September.